Monday, 16 June 2014

 Inshort, SSL stands for Secure Socket Layer.
 It adds more security to the communication.
 It is used with HTTP or TCP or FTP.
 To avoid data tampering in the communication we will choose SSL.

-be risky due to the following three issues:
+Transferring sensitive information over a network can be risky due to the following three issues:

 SSL addresses each of these issues.
 It addresses the first issue by optionally allowing each of two communicating parties to ensure the identity of the other party in a process called authentication.
 Once the parties are authenticated, SSL provides an encrypted connection between the two parties for secure message transmission.
 Encrypting the communication between the two parties provides privacy and therefore addresses the second issue.
 The encryption algorithms used with SSL include a secure hash function, which is similar to a checksum.
 This ensures that data is not modified in transit.
 The secure hash function addresses the third issue of data integrity.